guipet/One-Cycle-Policy/README.md

 **One_Cycle.py**: It is a class based on the *Callback class* of Tensorflow.
 It uses **Scheduler.py** to schedule the learning rate.
 It is a callback that allows a model to train with the OCP.
 At the end of the training, you can plot the evolution of the parameters.

+**Be careful**!
+To get the most out of the OCP, it is important to pay attention to a lot of hyperparameters like the range of the learning rate, the batch size, the weight decay.
+These hyperparameters vary a lot from a problem to another because of the architecture of the network, the data, the weights...

 # Prerequisites
 - Tensorflow version 2.5.0 or more recent.
 - Numpy version 1.19.4 or more recent.